6N0375/Empiric_Prime_Sieve/README.md

 # Empiric Prime Sieve

-This repository presents an alternative approach to prime number identification based on cyclic frequency analysis, derived from empirical observations of the structure of numbers of the form \(6n \pm 1\).
+This repository presents an alternative method to identify prime numbers based on empiric observation and cyclic frequency patterns.

-## Description
+## Overview

-The core idea of this model is that prime numbers greater than 3 can be detected through predictable patterns called **cyclic frequencies**, without relying on traditional factorization or prior knowledge of existing primes.

-Unlike the Sieve of Eratosthenes or probabilistic tests, this method operates by observing arithmetic regularities within a sequence derived from simple operations.
-The result is a sieve-like mechanism that marks composite numbers through the detection of frequency-based collisions.
+The model focuses on numbers of the form \(6n \pm 1\), using alternating cyclic frequency filters to predict and eliminate composite numbers.
+Unlike traditional sieves or probabilistic tests, this model does not rely on factorization or modular arithmetic.

 ## Contents

-- `empiric_sieve_validation.py`:
-  Python script to test the empirical sieve against SymPy’s standard list of primes, validating its consistency with known results up to a specified range.

-- `Empiric_Prime_Sieve.pdf`:
+- `Empirical Cyclic Frequency Sieve.pdf`
-  Theoretical document (in English) detailing the foundations, logic, and structure of the proposed frequency-based sieve method.
+  A complete theoretical document (in English) that explains the mathematical foundation, logic, and structure of the proposed sieve.

-## How to Use

-Run the Python file using a standard Python interpreter.
-It will generate a list of prime numbers using the empirical sieve and compare it to the list provided by SymPy.
-Execution time and correctness are displayed at the end of the process.
+- `Empiric_sieve_generator/empiric_frequency_sieve.py`
+  Python implementation of the sieve logic to generate and verify primes using cyclic frequencies.

+- `Empiric_sieve_generator/verified_sieve_10M_validated.ipynb`
+  Jupyter notebook that validates the sieve’s results up to 10 million numbers.

+- `Empiric_sieve_generator/verified_sieve_100M_validated.ipynb`
+  Jupyter notebook that validates the sieve’s results up to 100 million numbers.

 ## License

-This project is released under a non-commercial license.
-For academic or research purposes only.
+This project is licensed for **non-commercial and academic use only**.

----

-Author: Héctor Cárdenas Campos